ietf-wg-cellar/ebml-specification/specification.markdown

 <!-- TODO base on the path before and the element after
 PathMaxOccurrence represents the maximum number of path elements possible between the EBMLParentPath and the EBMLLastPath.
 If PathMaxOccurrence is not present then there is no upper bound for the permitted number of occurrences of path elements possible between the EBMLParentPath and the EBMLLastPath.
-PathMaxOccurrence cannot have the value 0 as it would mean the EBMLLastPath can only be found right after the EBMLParentPath, in which case it's not a Global Element anymore and a EBMLPathAtomRecursive MUST NOT be used.  -->
+PathMaxOccurrence cannot have the value 0 as it would mean the EBMLLastPath can only be found right after the EBMLParentPath, in which case it's not a Global Element anymore and a GlobalPlaceholder MUST NOT be used.  -->

 For example consider an EBML Path `\a\(0*1\)global`, there has to be at most one path element between the EBMLParentPath `\a\` and the EBMLItem `global`.
 So the `global` EBML Element can be found inside the `\a` EBML Element or inside the `\a\b` EBML Element.